 Part 3: Reporting Workplace Inspection Results

-Section 9(30) of the Occupational Health and Safety Act requires that the worker member of the JHSC who conducted the workplace inspection report their findings back to the JHSC.
-In order to do this, all information recorded on documents needs to be organized, legible, and reviewed.
-Items to include in the report to the JHSC include:
+Section 9(30) of the Occupational Health and Safety Act requires that the employee member of the JHSC who conducted the workplace inspection report their findings back to the JHSC.
+All information recorded needs to be organized, legible, and reviewed.
+Items to include in the report include:

 - Hazards (detailed and classified based on their potential for harm)